welshk91/Eirene/README.md

 ## Usage
 #### Activity
 If you're using Activities, simply extend from the `EireneActivity` class provided.
-You will have to provide implementations for methods detailing what URL to stream from and what OkHttpClient you are currently using in your app.
 The end result will look like something below:
 ```Kotlin
 class DemoVideoActivity : EireneActivity() {
     override fun getUrl(): String {